ZFTurbo/Music-Source-Separation-Training/README.md

 ## Useful notes

 * All batch sizes in config are adjusted to use with single NVIDIA A6000 48GB.
-If you have less memory please adjust correspodningly.
+If you have less memory please adjust correspodningly in model config `training.batch_size` and `training.gradient_accumulation_steps`.
 * It's usually always better to start with old weights even if shapes not fully match.
 Code supports loading weights for not fully same models (but it must have the same architecture).
 Training will be much faster.

 ## Code description